ahmadalwy3/ahmadalwy3/Dashboard:-Settings.md

 The bottom-most section is for you to easily backup/restore/reset all settings in uBlock.

+It's done by saving text file to location specified by your browser.

 It is suggested you backup all your settings regularly.